gabrielecodes/dir_walker/README.md

 The objects in this crate can be used seamlessly with the standard library types (`std::fs::*`) since `Entry` is based on `std::fs::DirEntry`.
 The entry point of this crate is the `Walker` (builder) struct.
 Use the `new` function passing the entry point of the traversal as input to configure the `Walker`.
-Several options can be specified:
+Then several options can be specified:

 - use the method `skip_dotted` to skip dotted files or directories during traversal.
 - The method `skip_directories` allows to skip directories.
 - Use `max_depth` to stop the traversal at a fixed depth.

 All of the above are optional.
-After setting the options use `walk_dir` to traverse the file system starting from the `root`.
+After setting the options use `walk_dir()` to traverse the file system starting from the `root`.

 The result of the traversal is a recursively built `Entry` object that exposes its information in its `dirent` field and lists its dependencies in the `children` field.
+Alternatively a flat list of entries is available to the [`iterator`] of the [`Entry`] object.

 Add this crate to your project: